Mitchell-D/aes770hw2/README.md

 specifying arbitrary embeddings of data in an infinite but discrete coordinate space.

-The IntAxis is a programmatic implementation of a mathematical object expanding on the concept of a Python slice.
-An IntAxis which can be specified by any 3 of 4 int values (start, stop, step, size).
+The IntAxis expands on the concept of a Python slice.
+An IntAxis can be specified by any 3 of 4 int values (start, stop, step, size).

 The CoordAxis is a child class of an IntAxis that assigns each